Laravel-Backpack/docs/5.x/crud-columns.md

 <a name="url"></a>
 ### url

-The text column will just output the url value of a db column.
+The `url` column will just output the url value of a db column.
 Its definition is:
 ```php
 [
    'name'      => 'destination_url', // The db column name